UNESCO, ICCROM to boost global network of Cultural First Aiders trained to rescue culture in emergencies

 The three-week-long training course (12 November – 30 November, 2018), entitled “First Aid to Cultural Heritage in Times of Crisis” (FAC Africa), is supported by Mali’s Ministry of Culture, along with the National Museum of Mali, the Alioune Blondin Beye School for Peacekeeping, the National Gendarmerie, the UN Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and the NGO SAVAMA-DCI, whose mission is the safeguarding and preservation of the ancient manuscripts of Mali.

-Designed as an international capacity-building programme, the course aims to improve emergency preparedness and response to ensure the safeguarding of both tangible and intangible cultural heritage, and aligns with UNESCO’s 2015 Strategy for the Reinforcement of Action for the Protection of Culture and the Promotion of Cultural Pluralism.
+Designed as an international capacity-building programme, the course, which received support under the Heritage Emergency Fund, aims to improve emergency preparedness and response to ensure the safeguarding of both tangible and intangible cultural heritage, and aligns with UNESCO’s 2015 Strategy for the Reinforcement of Action for the Protection of Culture and the Promotion of Cultural Pluralism.

 UNESCO’s experience in Mali, notably the reconstruction of mausoleums targeted by extremists and the safeguarding of the ancient manuscripts of Timbuktu, along with successes in the rehabilitation of cultural heritage and humanitarian recovery, provide central case studies.

 Primarily ‘hands-on’ and multi-disciplinary, the course draws on the expertise of trainers and participants already working in the field of cultural heritage spanning a variety of institutions including ministries of culture, museums, archival centres, libraries, architectural firms, conservation institutes, universities and humanitarian organizations.